 5) Click Start to format your USB drive and extract all ISO files.

 To install the operating system, restart your computer and select your USB device as the main boot option from the BIOS boot menu.

-Rufus works on all the latest versions of Windows and can be used to extract the following ISOs to a bootable USB drive:-
+Rufus runs on the latest versions of Windows and can be used to extract the following ISO files to a bootable USB stick:

 Thanks For Reading‘ How to Make a Bootable Pendrive and Install any OS ‘, don’t forget to give feedback and share this with your friends & family.
 You can also Subscribe Us On YouTube for tech-related content.